 Overtime I became a little ( a lot?) codependent.
 Every R&B song I grew up listening to took a whole new meaning in my life.
 The experience really opened me up.
-Prior to her, I did not have the capacity to care about anyone as much as I did her.
-Now, I have more empathy than I can bare at times.
+I didn’t previously know or have the capacity to care about anyone or anything as much as I did her.
+These days I’m burdened with more empathy than I care to deal with.

 At some point, I had convinced myself that if I truly took the space that was appropriate and that I needed then something horrible could happen.
 I was afraid of stopping.
 I really thought I could do something, was doing something.
 I had a 6th sense about her hospital stays.
-Maybe I could save her like I did before.
+Maybe I could save her like I thought I had done before.

 There was a real person that I cared for and couldn’t stop worrying about despite knowing in my mind that I couldn’t “save” her.
 And then there’s all the ideals, fears and insecurities that I projected onto her.
 What she symbolized for me was far more than what she could ever be in reality.
 For years I struggled with trying to be a loyal and supportive friend while also struggling to drown my romantic motivations.
 Over and over I would take space, then fear the consequences of me not "being there", try to be a friend, be disappointed in the lack of reciprocity, take space again...